-SBAR represents the future of structured income investing by offering all the benefits of traditional structured notes while reducing the drawbacks that have historically limited their appeal.
+We believe SBAR represents the future of structured income investing by offering all the benefits of traditional structured notes while reducing the drawbacks that have historically limited their appeal.
 With high income level potential, robust NAV performance, and innovative operational simplicity, SBAR gives investors a compelling tool to help enhance equity income in a more efficient and accessible format.
-Whether you're a seasoned structured note investor or new to the space, SBAR delivers institutional-grade strategy in an investor-friendly ETF wrapper.
+Whether you are a seasoned structured note investor or new to the space, SBAR seeks to deliver a sophisticated strategy in an investor-friendly ETF wrapper.
 This is not just an innovation, it's the natural evolution of income investing.